 Big bang or bumpy?
 Can you tell your change apart?

 Change comes in all shapes and sizes.
-Large and fast change can often happen as the result of external pressure, take Facebook’s recent publicity.
-As a result of the Cambridge Analytica controversy, they’ve been pressured to spring into action and overhaul the way the business handles data.
+Large and fast change can often happen as the result of external pressure; as a result of the Cambridge Analytica controversy, Facebook had to overhaul the way the business handles data.

 On the flip side, other types of change are small, incremental and happen over a longer period of time.
 That type of change is frequently found in manufacturing, engineering and production in their use of Kaizen.
 The constant and gradual improvement has been particularly successful in Toyota, Ford and Nestle.

-Each type of change requires a different approach, so to manage if effectively, you need to know what you’re dealing with.
-Take a look at the four types of change below:
+Each type of change requires a different approach, so to manage it effectively, you need to know what you’re dealing with.
+Take a look at the types of change below:

 Typically, it’s the big changes, both ‘planned’ and ‘big bang’ which are the most difficult to manage, so here are our top tips for both: